 3. X-Men: Days of Future Past

-I was so worried about this film before it came out, I mean I knew that it would be worth a watch, but considering some of the cast choices and Bryan Singer’s dodgy track record with films since X-Men 2.
-Luckily the film was everything I wanted and then some, Bryan Singer and his crew successfully created a great comic book film which took the best elements of the old and new X-Men films and meshed it together with a fabulous cast, awesome action sequences and its use of time travel re-wrote the time and deleted the rubbish X-Men films from existence which just makes it that much sweeter.
+I was so worried about this film before it came out, I mean I knew that it would be worth a watch, but considering some of the cast choices and Bryan Singer’s dodgy track record with films since X-Men 2, I had a right to be concerned.
+Luckily the film was everything I wanted and then some, Bryan Singer and his crew successfully created a great comic book film which took the best elements of the old and new X-Men films and meshed it together with a fabulous cast, awesome action sequences and its use of time travel which re-wrote the timeline and deleted the bad X-Men films from existence which just makes it that much sweeter.

 2. Dawn of the Planet of the Apes

 Arguably, this film could have been my number one at one point and I am sure for some it is their favourite film of the summer and for good reason too.
-DOTPOTA takes the foundation that was made in the first film and amplifies it by ten in this sequel.
-Humans take a back seat to this story about the apes as they develop and grow as a community and then eventually face conflict not only with the surviving human but also within themselves too.
-The tone, atmosphere, performances, cinematography and CGI were all on-point and some of the best stuff I have seen in any film for a while now.
+DOTPOTA takes the foundation that was made in the first film god and amplifies it by ten.
+Humans take a back seat to this story about the apes as they develop and grow as a community and then eventually face conflict not only from the surviving human but also within their own group too.
+The tone, atmosphere, performances, cinematography and CGI were all on-point, those visual effects are some of the best stuff I have seen in any film for a while now.
 Andy Serkis and the rest of the film crew have crafted something really special and made me want so much more in the sequel.

 In the end was there any doubt in your mind about what would be number 1 on this list?
-While some of the other entries on this list are pretty dramatic and epic, Marvel still know how to grab my attention and make films that I want to see even when I have no clue as to how it will turn out.
-I had a lot of a hope that this film would be great, but what I didn’t expect was how fun and delightful this would be.
-GotG is pure sci-fi, comedy and a story of heroes of different backgrounds coming together to become more, it is basically the Avengers, but in space and on a larger and crazier scale.
-Groot and Rocket Raccoon were so cool, Chris Pratt is a legend as Star-Lord and the gorgeous soundtrack are just a handful of reasons why I loved this film.
+While some of the other entries on this list are pretty dramatic and different, Marvel still knows how to grab my attention and make films that I want to see even when I have no clue as to how it will turn out.
+I had a lot of a hope that this film would be good, but what I didn’t expect was how fun and delightful this would be.
+GotG is pure sci-fi and comedy blended very well, and I liked how the story was about a group of individuals from different backgrounds coming together to become more, it is basically the Avengers, but in space and on a larger and crazier scale.
+Groot and Rocket Raccoon were the obvious standout characters, Chris Pratt is also amazing as Star-Lord and the gorgeous soundtrack are just a handful of reasons why I loved this film.
 I want the sequel now!
 XD

 So how do you feel about my list and are any of your favourites on here?
 And what were your favourite films of the summer?
 Whatever your thoughts are be sure to leave them below and I’ll see ya on the next blog post, laters! 😀